BUTCHER ANDREWS COMPLAINTS PROCEDURE

 1. We will acknowledge receipt of your complaint in writing within three days of receiving it.

 2. We will then investigate your complaint.
-This will normally involve our complaints partner reviewing your file and speaking to the member of staff who acted for you.
+This will normally involve our complaints manager reviewing your file and speaking to the member of staff who acted for you.

-3. Within 14 days of sending you the acknowledgement letter our complaints partner will invite you to a meeting to discuss and resolve your complaint.
-If you do not want a meeting or it is not possible, our complaints partner may instead offer you a chance to discuss the matter by telephone.
+3. Within 14 days of sending you the acknowledgement letter our complaints manager will invite you to a meeting to discuss and resolve your complaint.
+If you do not want a meeting or it is not possible, our complaints manager may instead offer you a chance to discuss the matter by telephone.